Skip to main content

 • context.isWaiting(MyAction) in widgets

-If you have a rare case where store.isWaiting() is not enough, keep reading.
+If you find a case where isWaiting() is not enough, keep reading.

 WaitAction and Wait

-In Before and After the Reducer section I show how to manually create a BarrierAction with a boolean flag that is used to add or remove a modal barrier in the screen (see the code here).
+In Before and After the Reducer section I show how to manually create a BarrierAction with a boolean flag used to add or remove a modal barrier in the screen (see the code here).

-To use them, your store state must have a Wait field named wait, and then your state class must have a copy or a copyWith method which copies this field as a named parameter.
+To use them, your store state must have a Wait field named wait, and then your state class must have a copy or copyWith method which copies this field as a named parameter.
 For example:

 class AppState {